Naessiamba Eab-Aggrey

 Graduate Teaching Assistant

-Health Communication, Health Literacy and Emerging Health Technology
+Health Communication, Medication Literacy, Health Literacy and Emerging Health Innovation

 Naessiamba Eab-Aggrey is a Ph.D. student specializing in health communication.
 She is passionate about tackling the pressing challenges within this field.
-Her work centers on using communication to improve health outcomes and promote well-being in under-resourced populations.
-She is particularly committed to addressing challenges faced by those impacted by limited health literacy.
-Additionally, she explores the adoption of emerging health technologies like e-pharmacy and how they affect communities and healthcare providers.
+Her work focuses on utilizing communication to enhance health outcomes and promote well-being in underserved populations.
+She is particularly committed to addressing challenges faced by those impacted by limited health and medication literacy in comorbid situations.
+Additionally, she examines the adoption of emerging health innovations, such as e-pharmacies, and their impact on communities and healthcare providers.

-Also, Naessiamba Eab-Aggrey plays a pivotal role in fostering a sense of connection and community.
-As a pioneering founder of the Ghanaian community at George Mason University, she actively advocates for the needs of students, ensuring they are heard and addressed.
+Also, Naessiamba plays a pivotal role in fostering a sense of connection and community.
+As the former Director of Communications for the Graduate and Professional Students Association (GAPSA) and a pioneering founder of the Ghanaian community at George Mason University, she actively advocates for the needs of students, ensuring they are heard and addressed.
 Her inclusive approach and community spirit create a supportive environment where all students feel a sense of belonging, fostering a network of support and collaboration.

 Selected Publications